-According to the initial reports, Shutdown has been linked to psychology of humans.
-Stress and despair were identified to be psychological reactions during the Corona virus pandemic.
-Lockdown limits, in particular, have been found to have a favourable influence on air and water quality.(13) Social relationships such as those between a teacher and a student, a doctor and a patient, a landlord and a tenant, a boss and his subordinates, and a factory owner and a worker have all been influenced to some level.(14) This epidemic has affected every element of human society.
-The extraordinary demand on health-care systems, combined with jobs being lost, business failure, and the global economic slump, has become a global phenomena.(9) COVID-19 has an impact on corporations, and institutions globally, inadvertently impacting economic sector and the world's financial status.
+According to the initial reports, Shutdown has been linked to the psychology of humans.
+Stress and despair were identified to be psychological reactions during the Coronavirus pandemic.
+Lockdown limits, in particular, have been found to have a favorable influence on air and water quality.
+(13) Social relationships such as those between a teacher and a student, a doctor, and a patient, a landlord and a tenant, a boss and his subordinates, and a factory owner and a worker have all been influenced to some level.
+(14) This epidemic has affected every element of human society.
+The extraordinary demand on healthcare systems, combined with lost jobs, business failure, and the global economic slump, has become a global phenomenon.
+(9) COVID-19 impacts corporations and institutions globally, inadvertently impacting the economic sector and the world's financial status.
 As a result of disorganized government operations and shutdowns, the distribution network has been interrupted.
-(15) Millions of migrant labourers began fleeing Indian cities following the announcement of lockdown dated March 25, 2020, creating a breeding grounds for a surge in extreme stress, panic, despair, alcohol abuse, and selfharm among these individuals.(16) Administrative and policy analysts were kept up to date on new transportation solutions that would allow migrant workers to securely return home when the situation improved.(17) The first lock-down phase was 21 days which began on March 24, and this lock-down scenario had a detrimental impact on the economy since individuals have lost their jobs and are all experiencing financial troubles.(18)
+(15) Millions of migrant laborers began fleeing Indian cities following the announcement of lockdown dated March 25, 2020, creating a breeding ground for a surge in extreme stress, panic, despair, alcohol abuse, and self-harm among these individuals.
+(16) Administrative and policy analysts were kept up to date on new transportation solutions to allow migrant workers to return home when the situation improved securely.
+(17) The first lock-down phase was 21 days which began on March 24, and this lock-down scenario had a detrimental impact on the economy since individuals have lost their jobs and are all experiencing financial troubles.
+(18)